jaypipes/ghw/README.md

 Each `ghw.NIC` struct contains the following fields:

 * `ghw.NIC.Name` is the system's identifier for the NIC
-* `ghw.NIC.MacAddress` is the MAC address for the NIC, if any
+* `ghw.NIC.MACAddress` is the Media Access Control (MAC) address for the NIC, if any
 * `ghw.NIC.IsVirtual` is a boolean indicating if the NIC is a virtualized device
-* `ghw.NIC.Capabilities` is an array of pointers to `ghw.NICCapability` structs that can describe the things the NIC supports.
+* `ghw.NIC.Capabilities` (Linux only) is an array of pointers to `ghw.NICCapability` structs that can describe the things the NIC supports.
   These capabilities match the returned values from the `ethtool -k <DEVICE>` call on Linux as well as the AutoNegotiation and PauseFrameUse capabilities from `ethtool`.
-* `ghw.NIC.PCIAddress` is the PCI device address of the device backing the NIC. this is not-nil only if the backing device is indeed a PCI device; more backing devices (e.g. USB) will be added in future versions.
+* `ghw.NIC.PCIAddress` (Linux only) is the PCI device address of the device backing the NIC.  this is not-nil only if the backing device is indeed a PCI device; more backing devices (e.g. USB) will be added in future versions.
-* `ghw.NIC.Speed` is a string showing the current link speed.
+* `ghw.NIC.Speed` (Linux only) is a string showing the current link speed.
 On Linux, this field will be present even if `ethtool` is not available.
-* `ghw.NIC.Duplex` is a string showing the current link duplex.
+* `ghw.NIC.Duplex` (Linux only) is a string showing the current link duplex.
 On Linux, this field will be present even if `ethtool` is not available.
-* `ghw.NIC.SupportedLinkModes` is a string slice containing a list of supported link modes
+* `ghw.NIC.SupportedLinkModes` (Linux only) is a string slice containing a list of supported link modes, e.g. "10baseT/Half", "1000baseT/Full".
-* `ghw.NIC.SupportedPorts` is a string slice containing the list of supported port types (MII, TP, FIBRE)
+* `ghw.NIC.SupportedPorts` (Linux only) is a string slice containing the list of supported port types, e.g. "MII", "TP", "FIBRE", "Twisted Pair".
-* `ghw.NIC.SupportedFECModes` is a string slice containing a list of supported FEC Modes.
+* `ghw.NIC.SupportedFECModes` (Linux only) is a string slice containing a list of supported Forward Error Correction (FEC) Modes.
-* `ghw.NIC.AdvertisedLinkModes` is a string slice containing the link modes being advertised during auto negotiation.
+* `ghw.NIC.AdvertisedLinkModes` (Linux only) is a string slice containing the link modes being advertised during auto negotiation.
-* `ghw.NIC.AdvertisedFECModes` is a string slice containing the FEC modes advertised during auto negotiation.
+* `ghw.NIC.AdvertisedFECModes` (Linux only) is a string slice containing the Forward Error Correction (FEC) modes advertised during auto negotiation.

 The `ghw.NICCapability` struct contains the following fields: